-With proper technique and maintenance, cleaning your epoxy floor can keep it looking new for many years.
-Newly installed seamless epoxy polymer floors have a glossy shine look that most often is the look that owners desire to maintain.
+Newly installed seamless epoxy polymer floors have a glossy shine, which is often what owners desire maintaining.
 All polymer floors are subject to scratching from dust, dirt, sand, and debris.

 The kind of debris combined with the type of traffic the floor is exposed to will determine the extent of the scratches that can dull the look of the epoxy floor.
 Proper cleaning procedures performed on a regular basis will substantially reduce the dulling and help your epoxy floor last longer.